جامعة النجاح الوطنية

 • 10406143

 This course is a study of 33 hadiths from Jami' al-Uloom wal Hikam (according to the analytical method).
-The course addresses hadiths dealing with niya (intention) iman (belief), bid'a (heresy) shubohat (doubt) nasiha (advice) brethren, tawba (repentance), soul incantation in body.
+The course addresses hadiths dealing with niya (intention) iman (belief), bid'a (condemnable innovation) shubohat (doubts) nasiha (advice) brotherhood, tawba (repentance), soul infusion in body.

 3

-Topics covered in the course include the meaning of Islamic aqida (creed) its specific aspects and effects on the individual and society, Qur'an's way of building aqida, signs or indications of the existence of the creator; things that bar people from attention to belief in Allah; meaning of oneness, its types, requirements and detractors; brief explanation of other pillars of belief: belief in angles, heavenly books, messengers, day of judgment and fate and divine decree.
+Islamic Creed ('aqida) course deals with the following topics: the meaning of the concept: Islamic Creed, its characteristics, and its impact on the individual as well as the society.
+It also discusses the Qur'an's approach of establishing the 'aqida, signs or indications of the existence of the Creator; issues that ban people from believing in Allah; the meaning of monotheism, its types, requirements and the acts which nullify the belief; a brief explanation of other pillars of belief: the belief in angles, heavenly-revealed books, messengers, the day of judgment and fate and divine decree.

 1